Georgia Boat Registration Cost, Go Outdoors Renewal & eTitle Rules (2026)

 Must Register

-All mechanically propelled vessels and sailboats over 12 feet in length used on Georgia waters.
+All mechanically propelled vessels and sailboats over 12 feet used on Georgia waters.
+Sailboats with mechanical propulsion must register regardless of length.

 Exemptions